 Sting managed to pull off both a band and a solo career!

-Formed by drummer Stewart Copeland in ’77, The Police reached world wide success after repeatedly releasing their first single Roxanne only a year after they formed the band.
+Formed by drummer Stewart Copeland in 1977, The Police reached worldwide success after releasing their first single ‘Roxanne‘ only a year after they formed the band.

 Roxanne was The Police first single!

-Written by Sting, Roxanne was at first in Bossa Nova style, the inspiration came to Sting as the band was performing in Paris and he saw the prostitutes walking the red light district.
+Written by Sting, ‘Roxanne’ was first played in a Bossa Nova style.
+The inspiration came to Sting when the band was performing in Paris and he saw the prostitutes walking in the red light district.

-The actual name Roxanne came from a poster in the hotel the band stayed at in Paris.
+The actual name ‘Roxanne’ came from a poster in the hotel that the band stayed at in Paris.

-Since the shaky release back in ’78, Roxanne has gone from strength to strength and always been a huge part of The Police live show.
+Since the shaky release back in 1978, ‘Roxanne’ has gone from strength to strength and it has always been a huge part of The Police’s live show.

-Since The Police breakup in 1984, Sting has continued to perform Roxanne in many different versions during his live set as a solo artist.
+Since The Police’s breakup in 1984, Sting has continued to perform ‘Roxanne’ in many different versions during his live set as a solo artist.

-By doing so he is showcasing how a song can be dressed up in many ways without loosing its integrity, as long as it’s a good composition to begin with.
+By doing so, he has showcased how a song can be dressed up in many ways without losing its integrity, as long as it’s a good song, to begin with.